The Government’s recovery strategy sets provisional dates for the reopening of some shops and businesses.

 The Government has produced some useful documents to help you with your risk assessment.

-- Safe working practices for restaurants offering takeaway or delivery
+- Safe working practices for restaurants, pubs, bars and takeaways

-- How shops and branches can working safely during Covid-19
+- How shops and branches can work safely during Covid-19

 Guidance for other types of businesses